Community Service Program FAQ

 How are defendants assigned to the Community Service Program?

-In certain cases, the Court will allow defendants to participate in the Community Service Program in lieu of paying a fine.
+In certain criminal cases, the Court will allow defendants to participate in the Community Service Program in lieu of paying a fine.
 The Court can also order defendants to complete mandatory community service hours.
 Defendants must have a Community Service Referral provided by the court before they can participate in the program.

 Where can I perform my community service hours?